razaellahi01/Subdomain-Spider/README.md

-# Team Vortex Subdomain Enumeration Tool 🚀
+# Team Vortex Subdomain Spider 🚀

 A robust and comprehensive subdomain enumeration tool that leverages multiple APIs and techniques to discover subdomains efficiently.